-- (a) Our textbook, or any other published books or articles. - (b) Your course notes. - (c) The internet for base-level questions: Matlab synatax, basic definitions of terms, etc. - (d) Me, via email or office hours.
+- (a) Either of our textbooks, or any other published books or articles. - (b) Your course notes. - (c) The internet for base-level questions: Matlab synatax, basic definitions of terms, etc. - (d) Me, via email or office hours.

 It is not permissible to use: